 Despite the humidity and heat, the best thing you can do is cover up.
 This protects you from bites, sunburn and scratches and all manner of nasty diseases.

 Trouble is, most long sleeved tops and trousers make you feel too hot or stick to your skin with humidity and sweat (or glow, if we’re feeling fancy.)

 You can buy specialist safari clothes that overcome these problems and, for once, I’d really recommend buying them instead of trying a DIY job.

-I love these safari shirts in khaki green and cream from the London Safari Store.
+I love these safari shirts in khaki green and cream which you can order online.
 They’re quick dry, camouflage well so you don’t scare away the wildlife and they’re pretty robust from scratches.
 They’re even semi-tailored and flattering.

 But, you will feel a bit daft wearing them at home around the supermarket.

 Another option, is to wear a long sleeved workout top like this or just a simple white cotton blouse, although though this will stick to your skin more and crease during the flight.
 It may also turn see through with the humidity and, well, tropical sweat.
 You have been warned!

 Recommended Safari Trousers

 Finding trousers suitable for the Amazon rainforest is an easier task, since most summer hiking trousers (or trail pants) will do.